lizmat/raku-all-modules/github/p6-pdf/PDF-API6/README.md

 The `:inline` flag will check for any image objects in the graphical content stream.

+### media-box, crop-box, trim-box, bleed-box, art-box

+A page can have several different bounding boxes:

+- media-box -- width and height of the printed page
+- crop-box -- the region of the PDF that is displayed or printed
+- trim-box -- the intended dimensions of the finished page
+- bleed-box -- the region to which the page contents needs to be clipped when output in a production environment.
+- art-box -- for general use

+Example:

+    use PDF::Content::Page :PageSizes;
+    sub postfix:<mm>( 2.83 );
+    $page.media-box = Letter;
+    # set-up symmetrical 3mm bleed
+    $page-bleed-box = .[0] - 3mm, .[1] - 3mm, .[2] + 3mm, [.3] + 3mm
+        with $page.media-box;

 ### Rotate

     $page.Rotate = 90;

-Read/write accessor to rotate the page.
+Read/write accessor to rotate the page, clockwise.
 Angles must be multiples of 90 degrees.

 ## Introduction to Graphics